mattheww/gomill/gomill_docs/ringmaster_cmdline.rst

   Runs a test invocation of the competition's players.
-This is the same as the :ref:`startup checks`, except that any output the players send to their standard error stream will be printed.
+This is the same as the :ref:`startup checks`, except that any output the players send to their standard error stream will be printed, and the :setting:`skip_player_checks` setting is ignored.

 .. action:: report